itstudentacc/protocol-implementation/client/README.md

 - Private chat: Supports sending private messages to one or more recipients

+- File transfer: Allows for sending files to the server, with a link generated for download

+- File listing: Supports listing all files uploaded to the server

 - Clients: Supports listing all connected clients, with randomly generated nicknames for quality of life

 ## Install dependencies